Welcome, Guest ( Login )

 Justicia brandeegeana 'Variegata'

 The Variegated Red Shrimp Plant produces a continuous display of upright to arching spikes composed of large showy maroon bracts from which the individual maroonish-red and white tubular flowers emerge in spring and summer to year round under warm tropical conditions.
 This plant has exceptional flower power along with beautifully variegated foliage that is flecked and splotched with creamy white.
 Use as a container plant specimen and in mixed container gardens as well as in the garden and landscape.
 The common Shrimp Plant, Justicia brandegeeana, is a heat loving, naturally evergreen, bushy, tropical plant with dark olive green foliage and grows to about 24" high by about 18" wide.
 It is both full sun and bright shade tolerant but tends to have the densest branching habit where it receives at least 4 hours or more of direct sunlight.
 Provide an average to well-drained, moderately fertile, average moist soil for optimum vigor and flowering.
 Attracts hummingbirds and the occasional larger butterfly and is an RHS Award of Garden Merit winner.
+Caterpillar host: Cuban Crescent, Texan Crescent, White Peacock, and Malachite.
 Item# 710

 USDA Cold Hardiness Zones: 9B,10,11,(9A?,8B?)